 5. Build Your Budget

-It doesn’t matter if you use a notebook, a spreadsheet, or an app like YNAB to build a budget – just use something you’re comfortable with.
+It doesn’t matter if you use a notebook, a spreadsheet, or an app like YNAB or Tiller to build a budget – just use something you’re comfortable with.
 Start with a list of your fixed expenses, followed by the variable expenses.
 These cover expenses such as food, housing, transportation, medical and child care.

 Discretionary spending should be at the bottom of your list of expenses.
 These are your “wants” and not your “needs” – and you can often find places to save money here.